Skip to main content

 Product feed ingestion

 The agent reads your product feed and extracts structured data - titles, descriptions, categories, attributes, and prices.
-It also reads your sitemaps and connects to GSC and GA to understand your current organic performance.
+It also connects to GSC to incorporate your current ranking keywords into the content generation process.

 Label generation

-From the product data, the agent generates labels and organizes them into label groups.
+From the product data, the agent extracts structured attributes and adds semantic labels such as searchable brands, materials, and styles.
 For example, it might identify color labels (red, blue, emerald green), brand labels (Nike, Adidas), and category labels (trainers, jackets).

 Topic creation

-The agent combines labels into topics using the configured grammars and positive label groups.
+The Cleanup Agent combines keywords into topics and checks whether the site structure matches, flagging any mismatches.
 A grammar like color + category produces bigram topics such as red trainers or blue jackets.
 Trigram grammars like color + brand + category produce topics such as red Nike trainers.

-Every topic passes through the reject sieve, a series of automated checks.
-A topic is rejected if it:
+Every topic passes through the Topic Sieve, a series of automated checks.
+A topic can be rejected if it:

 Approval and publishing

-Topics that survive the reject sieve are presented for approval.
-Once you approve a topic, the agent publishes a full category page via the integration.
-Each page includes an h1, category blurb, meta-title, meta-description, and the relevant products.
-Internal links are generated automatically, and both products and links stay up to date without manual work.
+Topics that survive the Topic Sieve are presented for approval.
+Once you approve a topic, the agent can typically publish a full category page via the integration (for example, through the Shopify API).
+Each page typically includes elements such as an h1, category blurb, meta-title, meta-description, and the relevant products.
+Internal links can be generated automatically, and both products and links can typically stay up to date without manual work.

 Pipeline summary